amanthei/amanthei/README.md

 ## 🧑‍💻 I’m currently...

 - 🏦 Working at Monzo
-- 🕹️ Building my first gaming PC
+- 🕹️ Playing a bunch of Destiny 2
-- 👾 Reading Stirling Moss: The Authorised Biography
+- 👾 Reading Xenocide by Orson Scott Card
-- 🎧 Listening to The Wright Brothers
+- 🎧 Listening to The Shuttlepod Show
 - 🥘 Cooking more often in 2023
 - 🐘 Trying to figure out [Mastodon](https://mastodon.social/@xoalexo)